walseb/fir/readme.md

   * a simple vertex shader example,
   * how to compile and debug shaders, using built-in functionality as well as SPIR-V tools,
   * a walkthrough of the type-level optics framework used by this library,
-  * how to specify graphics pipelines, which can then be used with the [vulkan-api](https://github.com/achirkin/vulkan) library.
+  * how to specify graphics pipelines, which can then be used with the [vulkan](https://github.com/expipiplus1/vulkan) or [vulkan-api](https://github.com/achirkin/vulkan) libraries.

 The [haddock documentation](https://sheaf.gitlab.io/fir/) is also worth perusing for specialised in-depth explanations.
 If you prefer to browse the haddocks locally, the ["getting started" guide](getting_started.md#docs) includes installation instructions.